hyperledger/identus-docs/documentation/docs/concepts/glossary.md

 ## S
 ### secrets storage
-Component used to securely store sensitive information, such as private keys associated with an individual's digital identity, wallet seed, etc.
+This component securely stores sensitive information, such as private keys associated with an individual's digital identity, wallet seed, etc.
-Secrets storage plays a crucial role in SSI systems because it ensures that the sensitive information is securely stored and protected against unauthorized access or disclosure.
+Secrets storage plays a crucial role in SSI systems because it ensures that sensitive information is securely stored and protected against unauthorized access or disclosure

 ### SSI
 See [Self-Sovereign Identity](/docs/concepts/glossary#self-sovereign-identity)